spirosmos/ANN_c2c_error_prediction/README.md

 ## extract_CSV_from_OBJ.py

-Give as input a path of any .obj model, run the script and export the features in .csv.
+Take as input a path of any .obj model, run the script and export the features in .csv.

 ```sh
 python export_CSV_from_OBJ.py yourModel.obj